qmk/qmk_firmware/docs/en/docs/eeprom_driver.md

 24LC256 EEPROM   | `#define EEPROM_I2C_24LC256`    | <https://www.sparkfun.com/products/525>
 MB85RC256V FRAM  | `#define EEPROM_I2C_MB85RC256V` | <https://www.adafruit.com/product/1895>

+!!! tip
-?> If you find that the EEPROM is not cooperating, ensure you've correctly shifted up your EEPROM address by 1.
+    If you find that the EEPROM is not cooperating, ensure you've correctly shifted up your EEPROM address by 1.
 For example, the datasheet might state the address as `0b01010000` -- the correct value of `EXTERNAL_EEPROM_I2C_BASE_ADDRESS` needs to be `0b10100000`.

 ## SPI Driver Configuration :id=spi-eeprom-driver-configuration